 Arachnoid cysts are extremely well circumscribed, with an imperceptible wall, and displace adjacent structures.
-When large, and over time, they can exert a remodeling effect on the bone.
+When large, and over time, they can exert a remodeling effect on adjacent bone.

 CT cisternography (introduction of contrast into the subarachnoid space) demonstrates communication of the cyst with the subarachnoid space.
 As this communication is slow, the cyst often fills later, and contrast may be seen to pool with it, outlining its dependent portion.

-Magnetic resonance cisternography: high resolution sequences such as CISS & FIESTA help to delineate cyst wall and adjacent anatomic structures.
+Magnetic resonance cisternography: high resolution sequences such as CISS and FIESTA help delineate the cyst wall and adjacent anatomical structures.

 Treatment and prognosis

-A rare complication is spontaneous rupture in the subdural space.6
+A rare complication is spontaneous rupture into the subdural space 6.

 History and etymology

-Richard Bright was the first to describe an arachnoidal cyst in 1831 5.
+Richard Bright was the first to describe an arachnoid cyst in 1831 5.